audioboxer217/HPOO_1051_Personal/README.md

-# hpoo1050_test
+# HPOO 10.51 Personal

-This is a test of HPOO's new git functions
+This is my personal test repository for HPOO 10.51.
+It will mostly just be used for testing and playing around with new things.